Risk Minimization and Sportsmanship Addressed in 2025 Baseball Rules Changes

 2024 Points of Emphasis

 The NFHS Baseball Rules Committee and the NFHS Board of Directors believes there are areas of the game of interscholastic baseball that need to be addressed and given special attention.
 These areas of concern are often cyclical – some areas need more attention than others, and that is why they might appear in the rules book for consecutive editions.
 These concerns are identified as “Points of Emphasis.”
-For the 2024 high school baseball season, attention is being called to: Malicious Contact, Profanity (Direct or Indirect) and Pace of Play.
+For the 2025 high school baseball season, attention is being called to: Use of Authenticated Mark Program balls, Proper Pitching Positions, Bench Decorum, Use of Props, and Improper Use of Electronic Communication Equipment.
 When a topic is included in the Points of Emphasis, these topics are important enough to reinforce throughout the academic year because additional attention is warranted.

 PDF Version